astralfrontier/chaosfrontier-org-wiki/scrapbook.md

 ### Magic Hammer part 2, the Pen of the Bard.

 A struggling writer receives a magic quill pen, reputed to be used by Shakespeare and/or other famous authors.
 Now they can use it to create profoundly persuasive and beautifully scribed works.
 They develop - or are taught - a system of mystic calligraphy.
 Using written spells on specially prepared paper, they wield a variety of powers related to paper, ink, letters, and writing in general.
 If they lose the quill pen, they lose much of their power - which can also happen if they ever cease to pursue the beauty of writing!

-### Combining "alien comes to earth" and "kid swears vengeance":

-Some time ago, a band of cosmic heroes defeated a Space Empire and its Emperor.
-While the Emperor was an expansionist ruler, he was also a loving family man, and all that his 8-year-old child knows is that one day aliens from this "Earth" came and shattered their family.
-Now one child has sworn vengeance: travel to this planet, blend in with the natives, track down the people responsible, and make them pay.
-How to get close without arousing suspicion?
-It seems there are these beings called "superheroes", and the angry young heir's quarry is among them...

-As an added bonus, for political, religious, or super-physics reasons, whoever defeats the Emperor inherits the throne, but the heroes returned to their home planet and broke the line of succession.
-The heir must save their Empire from the scheming plans of other heirs or aristocrats by defeating the original cosmic supers and thus claiming the right of inheritance.

 ### It's not the vow of vengeance, but a kid's life changed at a young age: